matthewyingtao/gatsbyPortfolio/data/posts/objectDestructuring/index.md

 description: "Practical examples of how to use object destructuring in JavaScript."
 ---

-## Introduction — what is object destructuring?
+## What is object destructuring?

-At it’s core, object destructuring is a syntax that allows you to extract values from an object and assign them to variable names.
+In short, object destructuring is a syntax that allows you to extract values from an object and assign them to variable names.

 ```jsx
 const favoriteFruit = {